-1) Executive Committee

-The senior faculty in the College of Business act at the Executive Committee.
+- 1. Executive Committee The senior faculty in the College of Business act at the Executive Committee.

-- 2) Administrative Positions and Program Directors appointed by the Dean
+- 2. Administrative Positions and Program Directors appointed by the Dean

+- a) Area Heads

+- b) Associate Dean for Academic Integrity

-- (a) Associate Dean for Academic Programs
+- c) Associate Dean for Academic Programs

-- (b) Director of Research & Faculty Evaluation
+- d) Associate Dean for Research and Faculty Development

-- (c) Director of Faculty Mentorship
+- e) Director of the Undergraduate Business Program

-- (c) Director of Undergraduate Studies
+- f) Director of the MBA Program

-- (d) Director of the MBA Program
+- g) Director of the MS Accounting Program

-- (e) Director of the PhD Program (program under development)
+- h) Director of the MS Finance Program

-- (f) Director of the Business Leaders Program
+- i) Director of the Undergraduate Business Honors Program

-- (g) Associate Dean for Academic Integrity

-- (h) Center Directors (Innovation Center, Human Resources Management, Finance)

-- 3) Committees
+- i) Center/Lab Directors

-- (a) Standing Committees
+3. Committees

-Graduate Admissions

-Undergraduate Admissions

-Curriculum Committee (Chaired by Associate Dean for Academic Programs)

-Assurance of Learning (Chaired by the Assistant Dean for Curriculum, Accreditation, & Student Services)
+- a) Standing Committees - Assurance of Learning Committee (Chaired by the Assistant Dean for Curriculum, Accreditation, & Student Services) - Academic Standing Committee - Curriculum Committee (Chaired by the Associate Dean for Academic Programs) - Diversity, Equity and Inclusion Committee - Promotion and Tenure Committee - Scholarship and Awards Committee (Chaired by the Assistant Dean for Finance & Administration) - Strategic Planning Committee (Chaired by the Associate Dean for Academic Programs)

-Academic Standing

-Academic Integrity

-Faculty Performance Review and Mentoring

-Promotion and Tenure Committee

-Awards

-Seminar/Colloquia-for the College and by areas within the College

-Alumni

-Members are chosen by the Dean or the Chair in consultation with the Dean taking into account composition requirements (e.g., need for senior faculty, desire to have student representatives) and faculty who volunteer to serve on a committee.
+Members are chosen by the Dean or by the committee chair in consultation with the Dean, taking into account composition requirements (e.g., need for senior faculty, desire to have student representatives) and faculty who volunteer to serve on a committee.